This post contains affiliate links, If you use these links to buy something, we may earn a little commission at no

 At first glance, the title “The Millionaire Next Door” might sound like some trashy novel just begging for glamour.
 It’s 15 minutes in the spotlight, but this couldn’t be further from the truth.
 I assume most people when they think of the word ‘millionaire.

 They think of a high-class, high-consumption lifestyle full of limitless indulgence.
-However, Thomas Stanley goes through the great lengths in this book to show precisely why this isn’t so.
+However, Thomas Stanley goes to the great lengths in this book to show precisely why this isn’t so.
 Through countless interviews and a vast list of data.
 Stanley pulls together that the average millionaire is anything but the cocaine-induced celebrity so often featured in mainstream media.

 Quite the opposite, being an average millionaire is within reach of just about everyone.
 The American Dream is alive and well, but only for those who are willing to sacrifice.

 One of the best personal finance books for college students for more than two decades.
 “Your Money or Your Life” details nine simple steps young adults can take to achieve long-term financial independence.
 Readers learn how to avoid debt and incorporate sound financial habits into their lives without the need for strict budgeting.